openforcefield/openff-evaluator/docs/index.rst

 Calculation Approaches
 ----------------------

+Framework aims to flexible in how it estimates properties from simulations or simulation data, with the goal to support not only estimation directly by simulation, but also by caching data from such and using techniques such as Multistate Bennett Acceptance Ratio (MBAR) reweighting to re-evaluate that data to nearby states, or by on the fly training surrogate models (such as Gaussian Mixture models) on that data which can be rapidly evaluated.
+Such an approach greatly enchances force field optimisation against physical properties, as as the optimisation progresses, more rapid techniques will be employed thus reducing the cost per iteration from hours to perhaps milliseconds in the case where mixture models may be employed.

+The end result is a hierarchical set of calculation approaches with varying efficiencies, but all varying regions of applicability.
+The frame work implements these approaches as discrete 'calculation layers', and on the fly determines which 'layer' should be employed to evaluate the properties, whereby the fastest layers are preferred over more time consuming ones.

+FIGURE

+Currently two layers are built-in to the framework (although new layers can be readily plugged in) - a layer which employs `simulations directly <>`_, and a layer which employs `MBAR reweighting <>`_.

 Supported Physical Properties
 -----------------------------
 The framework has built-in support for evaluating a number of physical properties, ranging from relatively